Ascending chain conditions on right ideals of semigroups: Right Noetherian Semigroups

 \begin{cor} Let $S=S^0$ be a semigroup such that $S=\Sigma^l(S)=\Sigma^r(S).$ Then $S$ is right noetherian if and only if it is either a finite null semigroup or the 0-direct union of a finite null semigroup and finitely many completely 0-simple semigroups that each have finitely many $\ar$-classes. \end{cor}

 We now present an example to illustrate Theorem \ref{thm:S=leftsocle}, and to demonstrate that a right noetherian semigroup can be the union, but not 0-direct union, of its 0-minimal left ideals.

-\begin{ex} Let $S$ and $T$ be two completely 0-simple semigroups, each with finitely many $\ar$-classes, and let $x$ be an element disjoint from $S\cup T.$ Let $U=S\cup T\cup\{x\},$ and define a multiplication on $U,$ extending those on $S$ and $T,$ as follows:
+\begin{ex} Let $V$ be the 0-disjoint union of two completely 0-simple semigroups $S$ and $T,$ each with finitely many $\ar$-classes, and let $x$ be an element disjoint from $V.$ Let $U=V\cup\{x\},$ and define a multiplication on $U,$ extending that on $V,$ as follows:

-for all $s\in S$ and $t\in T.$ It is straightforward to show that $U$ is a semigroup under this multiplication.
-It is easy to see that $S,$ $T$ and $\{x, 0\}$ are 0-minimal left ideals of $U,$ so $U=\Sigma^l(U),$ and $A^l=\{x, 0\}$ and $B^l$ is the 0-direct union of $S$ and $T.$ Then $U$ is right noetherian by Theorem \ref{thm:S=leftsocle}.
-The 0-minimal right ideals of $U$ are $\{x, 0\}$ and $T,$ and $\Sigma^r$ is the 0-direct union of $\{x, 0\}$ and $T.$ On the other hand, $U$ is not the 0-direct union of its 0-minimal left ideals (since $sx=x$ for all $s\in S$). \end{ex}
+for all $s\in S,$ $t\in T$ and $v\in V.$ It is straightforward to show that $U$ is a semigroup under this multiplication.
+It is easy to see that the 0-minimal left ideals of $U$ are $\{x, 0\}$ and the 0-minimal left ideals of $S$ and $T.$ Thus $U=\Sigma^l(U),$ where $A^l=\{x, 0\}$ and $B^l=V,$ and $U$ is right noetherian by Theorem \ref{thm:S=leftsocle}.
+The 0-minimal right ideals of $U$ are $\{x, 0\}$ and the 0-minimal right ideals of $T,$ and $\Sigma^r$ is the 0-direct union of $\{x, 0\}$ and $T.$ On the other hand, $U$ is not the 0-direct union of its 0-minimal left ideals (since $sx=x$ for all $s\in S$). \end{ex}

 \begin{rem} Let $S$ be any right simple semigroup, and let $U=\mathcal{U}(S, S_S).$ Then $S$ is right noetherian by Proposition \ref{prop:con,wrn}.
 It is easy to see that $U$ is the union of its two 0-minimal right ideals, $I=\{x_s : s\in S\}\cup\{0\}$ and $S^0.$ Thus $U=\Sigma^r(U),$ where $I=A^r$ and $S^0=B^r.$ Since $x_st=x_{st}$ for all $s, t\in S,$ the semigroup $U$ is not the 0-direct union of $I$ and $S^0.$ \end{rem}